Neural-Systems-at-UIO/CCF_translator/README.md

 ```
 ## Contributing
 If you would like to add a new space or connect an existing one, please create a deformation matrix and/or describe the required reorientation, flipping, cropping, and padding of the axis between this space and one that already exists in the network, and then open an issue in this repository.
 Ideally, choose a space which covers all the areas which are covered in your space.
 While the Allen CCFv3 is very popular, it is missing the anterior olfactory bulb and the caudal portion of the cerebellum and brain stem, so it is not the optimal choice.

+## Citation
+CCF_translator was first described in [DeMBA: a developmental atlas for navigating the mouse brain in space and time](https://www.biorxiv.org/content/10.1101/2024.06.14.598876v1).
+If you use CCF_translator, please cite that paper.